 Their signature cut is Flo’s Filet, a lean cut served at 6, 8, or 10 ounces.
 While I can’t say that it’s the best hunk of meat on planet earth, it’s soft, tasty, and superb.

-What About Fancy Steakhouses?
+What About A Fancy Steak Restaurant?

-I’ve been to Morton’s, Ruth’s Chris, STK, Fleming’s, and plenty of local joints.
+I’ve been to Morton’s, Ruth’s Chris, STK, Fleming’s, and plenty of local steakhouses.
 They’re all good, and the steaks taste great.
 They’re also fancy, with very elegant environments that make you feel like the guy sitting at the table next to you with his date is about to put a ring on it.
 Special occasion-type places.
 (The exception is STK, which has more of a hip, beautiful-people party atmosphere).

 Is the steak better that Longhorn’s?
 Not really, in my opinion.
 Maybe there’s a small difference here and there, maybe the meat is a bit more tender; but, honestly, it’s not such a big difference that I can really notice it.
 What I do notice is that I’m paying twice as much, for a steak that is not twice as good.

-Price – Longhorn’s Prevails
+Price – Longhorn’s Steakhouse Prevails

 This is where it’s at.
 The biggest Flo’s Filet at Longhorn’s (10 oz) costs about $27.99, including salad and a side.
 A filet mignon at a fancy place will, conservatively speaking, cost you around $40-$50 just for the meat, plus about $5 for the sauce, $10 for a side dish, and $10 for a salad.